Why Do My Farts Linger? | Unmasking the Mystery

 What causes the lingering smell of farts?

-The lingering smell of farts primarily arises from the composition of gases produced during digestion.
-Certain gases, particularly those containing sulfur, tend to have strong odors that persist longer in the air.
-Foods like garlic and onions increase sulfur levels, leading to more pronounced scents.
+The lingering smell primarily arises from sulfur-rich gases produced during digestion.
+Foods like garlic and onions boost sulfur levels, making odors more persistent.

 How does diet affect why my farts linger?